Let’s face it:

 If you’re doing a lot of touring with your band, you’ll want to keep that laptop safe.

 Having a playback system means that your laptop now is the most valuable thing in your possession.
 Losing it could mean cancelling shows, or worse, the entire tour.

 As far as transportation, you should find some sort of case and keep it locked up with all your other gear.
-I house my laptop on tour in a Pelican case, though they can be pretty expensive, so if budget is a concern I’d recommend checking out some of these affordable options.
+I house my laptop on tour in a Pelican case, though they can be pretty expensive.
+If budget is a concern I’d recommend checking out some of these affordable Pelican alternatives.